jhnthan/reportlab-training/README.md

 ## NOTE

-At the moment of make this repository i using ReportLab V.3.5.34
+* At the moment of make this repository i using ReportLab V.3.5.34
+* I don't upload the pdf files resulting, because is better that you self experiment

 ## ABSTRACT